AlaskaAirlines/auro-button/demo/api.md

 #### Toggle Text

 The `rounded` attribute supports the ability to hide/show the text of the `auro-button`.
 This can be done by changing the value of the `iconOnly` attribute.
 In this example, the text is toggled via `mouseover` and `mouseout` events.
+The `focusin` and `focusout` events simulate toggling text for keyboard users.

 <div class="exampleWrapper">
   <!-- AURO-GENERATED-CONTENT:START (FILE:src=./../../apiExamples/toggledText.html) -->